 NOTE: In the calibration pop-up window, the raw analog-to-digital (A/D) value will be displayed.
 A new calibration value should only be entered when the probe is sensing a stable A/D value.
+If the system is a boiler the associated relay can be forced on in the pop-up to allow for a fresh hot sample.
+Boiler probes should have fresh hot water blown past them for a minimum of 2 minutes before calibrating.
 The A/D reading has a range of 0 to 32,767.
 If it is at one end of the range or the other when trying to calibrate, something is wrong with the probe or wire run.

-1.5.2. pH and ORP Calibration
+2.6.b. pH and ORP Calibration